 Other debt.
 Other debt primarily consists of term loans acquired as part of our fiscal 2015 acquisition of Exagroup SAS.
-As of June 30, 2016 we had \$10.1 million outstanding for those obligations that are payable through September 2024.
+As of June 30, 2017 we had \$7.5 million outstanding for other debt payable through September 2024.

-Our expectations for fiscal year 2017.
-Our current liabilities continue to exceed our current assets; however, we believe that our available cash, cash flows generated from operations, and cash available under our committed debt financing will be sufficient to satisfy our liabilities and planned investments to support our long-term growth strategy for the foreseeable future.
+Our expectations for fiscal year 2018.
+We believe that our available cash, cash flows generated from operations, and cash available under our committed debt financing will be sufficient to satisfy our liabilities and planned investments to support our long-term growth strategy for at least the next twelve months.
 We endeavor to invest large amounts of capital that we believe will generate returns that are above our weighted average cost of capital.
 We consider any use of cash that we expect to require more than 12 months to return our invested capital to be an allocation of capital.
-For fiscal 2017 we expect to allocate capital to the following broad categories and consider our capital to be fungible across all of these categories:
+For fiscal 2018 we expect to allocate capital to the following broad categories and consider our capital to be fungible across all of these categories: